 Don’t have an Instant Pot?

 That’s ok, you can still make this turkey soup on the stovetop.
 It takes a bit more effort, but the result is the same.
+Also, for another great soup recipe that can be made on the stovetop, IP or slow cooker, check out this Chicken Pastina Soup.

 To make this turkey noodle soup on the stovetop, just use a stockpot to saute the chopped veggies and continue following the directions.